raspberrypilearning/sweet-shop-reaction-game/README.md

 13. Finally click on the **Green Flag** in the top right hand of the screen and you sould see your sprite face open and close it's mouth.

 ## Step 2: Design a Sweet Shop Background
-To make the game a little more interesting let's set the scene by changing the background from white to a picture of a sweet shop.
+To make the game a little more interesting let's set the scene by changing the background from white to a picture of a sweets in a shop.

 **Activity Checklist**